Ratepayer's Info 2022

 Garbage Bins:

-There were issues this spring again with bins overflowing with garbage.
-Remember that when spring road bans are on the truck does not come to some divisions for pick up.
+Report garbage bin abuse to the R.M. office.
+NOTE that the bins are for household garbage only!!
+When other items are thrown in it fills up the bins and causes a mess before the truck comes back to the area to empty them.
 If you find the bins full please take the garbage home and bring it back once the bins have been emptied.
 The garbage bins are emptied every two weeks when roads bans are not in place.
 If you see someone who should not be dumping at the bins please contact your councillor or the office.
 Remember it is your tax dollars that pay for this essential service!!!

 Visit: saskwastereduction.ca for information on recycling, reducing waste and other great information.
 Click on the “recycle” tab for info in your area.
 You may need to expand your search to larger communities.